DIPlib/diplib/src/documentation/why_tensors.md

 by \ref iterators.
 That way, one can run through the image `S` only once, and avoid the temporary intermediate images.

+The above is implemented in the function `dip::HarrisCornerDetector`.

 [//]: # (--------------------------------------------------------------)

 \section optical_flow Lucas-Kanade optical flow